-ECHA notes that the Registrant has submitted an oral (feeding) Reproduction/Developmental Toxicity Screening Test (OECD Guideline 421) on the analogue substance Rosin CAS 8050-09-7.
+ECHA notes that the Registrant has submitted an oral (feeding) Reproduction/Developmental Toxicity Screening Test (OECD Guideline 421) on Rosin CAS No. 8050-09-7.
 This study provides information about sub-acute toxicity, but does not meet the information requirement for sub-chronic toxicity (90-days) according to section 8.6.2 of Annexes IX.